abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 By reflecting on the theme of kindness and establishing the quality of *mettā*, we gain insight into how mettā is developed.
-One of the not-so-obvious places where we create qualities of unkindness is in the way that we relate to our own attitudes, opinions, and pet projects through self-identification, *My responsibility, my job, my role.* Many of these aspects of our lives slip into existence and claim a substantial reality without our noticing. *Of course this is what I am.
+One of the not-so-obvious ways we create qualities of unkindness is by relating to our own attitudes, opinions, and pet projects through
+self-identification: *My responsibility, my job, my role.* Many of these aspects of our lives slip into existence and claim a substantial reality without our noticing. *Of course this is what I am.
 This is my job.
 I’m the water monk.
 I’m the co-abbot.
 I’m the head cook.
 I’m the driver.
 This is what I am.* The mind takes hold of these particular attitudes and creates a false substantiality around them.
 The more solid they become, the more we create the causes of friction.

 If we want to sharpen a blade, we don’t get a soft grindstone made of gelatin.
 We get a good, hard grindstone for the blade to rub against,